deckarep/DrSbaitsoUi/README.md

 1. The Dr.'s **original** voice
 2. A native app: No DosBox, DosBox-X, DosBox-Staging, FreeDOS, VirtualBox or x86-Box required!
 2. Faithful recreation of the Dr.'s Turbo C DOS environment
-3. All of the Dr.s original text-to-speech responses
+3. All of the Dr's original text-to-speech responses
 4. Ability to change background color, font, forground color
 5. More to come...